Engineering Note

 Real-World Impact

-• Fewer breaking changes
+• Fewer breaking changes during feature development

-• More stable client integrations
+• More stable frontend and mobile integrations

 • Reduced coordination overhead between teams